NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

 Host Caps
 ========================================================

-The purpose of the host model cap is to abstract away the communication between the host model and the CCPP-Physics schemes.
-While CCPP calls can be placed directly inside the host model code (as is done for the relatively simple SCM), it is recommended to separate the cap in its own module for clarity and simplicity (as is done for the UFS Atmosphere).
-While the details of implementation will be specific to each host model, the host model cap is responsible for the following general functions:
+The purpose of the host model *cap* is to abstract away the communication between the host model and the CCPP-Physics schemes.
+While CCPP calls can be placed directly inside the host model code (as is done for the relatively simple SCM), it is recommended to separate the *cap* in its own module for clarity and simplicity (as is done for the UFS Atmosphere).
+While the details of implementation will be specific to each host model, the host model *cap* is responsible for the following general functions:

 * Allocating memory for variables needed by physics

   * All variables needed to communicate between the host model and the physics, and all variables needed to communicate among physics schemes, need to be allocated by the host model.
-The latter, for example for interstitial variables used exclusively for communication between the physics schemes, are typically allocated in the cap.
+The latter, for example for interstitial variables used exclusively for communication between the physics schemes, are typically allocated in the *cap*.

-* Allocating the cdata structure(s)
+* Allocating the ``cdata`` structure(s)

-  * For the dynamic build, the cdata structure handles the data exchange between the host model and the physics schemes, while for the static build, cdata is utilized in a reduced capacity.
+  * For the dynamic build, the ``cdata`` structure handles the data exchange between the host model and the physics schemes, while for the static build, ``cdata`` is utilized in a reduced capacity.

 * Calling the suite initialization subroutine